Go Back

 Add finely chopped 2 sprigs of rosemary and 1 spirg sage (or dry) and cook for another 2 minutes.

-• Pour in 1 can of tomato passata (400g/14oz can) and add some water (about 2/3 of the can’s volume).
-Then add 2 tbsp tomato paste, and 1 tbsp of dark soy sauce.
+• Pour in 1 can of tomato passata (400g/14oz can) and add some water (about ⅔ of the can’s volume).
+Then add 2 tablespoon tomato paste, and 1 tablespoon of dark soy sauce.
 Add salt and pepper and give everything a good mix so the tempeh and mushrooms soak up the flavors.

 • Bring to a simmer, and let it cook for about 30-40 minutes on low heat.
 The longer it simmers, the richer the flavor!